-"ADHD kids have a lot of gifts and a lot of good things about them," she says.
+"ADHD kids have a lot of gifts and a lot of good things about them," says Elza Vasconcellos, MD, of the WeMind Institute in Miami.
+Vasconcellos treats children with ADHD and is the mother of a child with the condition.
 "Many are very artistic with music, with art.
 They are talkative, able to multitask, and social.
 When I talk to parents, I try to encourage those gifts."